themrdemonized/STALKER-Anomaly-Perk-Based-Artefacts/readme.txt

   -- Does not stack in any way

   -- Dragon's Eye, Perk: Good ol' Ultra-Violence
+  -- 5% chance that the shot would be explosive
-  -- Upon killing an npc or mutant there is a small chance it will explode violently -- Explosion spawn meaty gibs and hurts everyone in the radius -- User's discretion is advised
+  -- Upon killing an npc or mutant with explosive shot it will explode violently -- Explosion spawn meaty gibs and hurts everyone in the radius -- User's discretion is advised
   -- Multiple artefacts increase the chance to explode

+  -- Fountain, Perk: Letyshops Time
+  -- Receive 2% cashback on each buy
+  -- Stacks with multiple artefacts